carlesOA/RoboticaUVic-PR-week4/README.md

 ## Logistic Regression

 We will use *Scikit Learn* to train Logistic Regression classifiers for the 3DClothing data.
-You may want to take a look at the iPython notebook included in the repository and at the [documentation](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) and examples.
+You may want to take a look at the [documentation](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) and examples.